Carnival Glory accidents and incidents

 (overboard) On March 16, 2007, a 35-year-old male passenger was miraculously rescued ~8 hours after he fell overboard approx 30 ml / 50 km east of Fort Lauderdale FL.
 The ship was en-route to Nassau Bahamas, when the intoxicated man jumped through a window, falling from ~60 ft / 18 m into the water.

 On August 11, 2005, a 30-year-old crew was found dead in his cabin.
-The man worked on the ship as musician, He was presumed dead by natural causes.
+The man worked on the ship as a musician.
+He was presumed dead by natural causes.

 On June 14, 2005, the shipowner Carnival Corporation was fined USD 65,000 because the company didn’t provide the USCG with the names lists (passengers and crew) and the ship’s ports of call list.
 Because of this incident, two Carnival cruise vessels (Glory and Carnival Victory) were also not allowed to dock in call ports Charlotte Amalie (St Thomas USVI) and San Juan (Puerto Rico).
 The operator Carnival Cruise Lines blamed the issue on a “computer glitch”.